paladin-t/b8/docs/manual.md

 ### Algorithm

+#### Pathfinding

-These functions are used to perform a path finding algorithm on 2D grids:
+These functions are used to perform a pathfinding algorithm on 2D grids:

 * `PATHER(w, n, e, s)`: creates a pather object
 	* `w`: west position, minimum on x direction